tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/截图事件通知_intl_en.md

-The CSS screencapturing feature is used to take screenshots of a real-time live stream at regular intervals and generate images.
+The live screencapture feature is used to take screenshots of a real-time live stream at regular intervals and generate images.
 You can get the information of screenshots from callback notifications.
 Such screenshot data can be used for porn detection, live room cover generation, and other scenarios.

 ## Notes